Last Updated on May 4, 2021 by Red Nomad OZ

 An Extraordinary Tour Guide

 Tour guide and skipper Jack Shick, a 5th generation Lord-Howe-Islander and co-owner of Sea to Summit Expeditions, has all the island’s bases covered.
 When he’s not running fishing charters and Balls Pyramid tours, he’s guiding climbers up the 875 metre (2871 feet) high Mt Gower.
 Round the more rugged, eastern side of the island the view of the long, exposed ridge, last leg of the strenuous14 km hike that led to its summit gave me the cold shivers.
 Jack’s climb with his father at 8 years of age was the first of 1700+, the most ascents made by anyone ever.

 All that despite being around my age!

-Resolutely putting the thousands of metres of water between me and the bottom of the trench out of my mind as we entered the open sea, I braced myself against the side of the boat and tried desperately to keep the horizon level in yet another shot of Balls Pyramid.
+I resolutely put the thousands of metres of water between me and the bottom of the trench out of my mind as we entered the open sea.
+I braced myself against the side of the boat and tried desperately to keep the horizon level for yet another shot of Balls Pyramid.

 Balls Pyramid is impressive from wherever you view it.

 But nothing had prepared me for the reality of the Pyramid with its massive, bare basalt peaks rising straight up out of the ocean, the intriguingly coloured rock towering high above our tiny boat.